adamwong246/testeranto/README.md

 ## The AI-powered BDD test framework for TypeScript projects

-#### 🚧 Testeranto is still under development but is not ready for production yet.
-I am rapidly working to release a beta ASAP.
-If you are interested in joining this beta program, please contact me. 🚧
+#### 🚧 Testeranto is still under development but a beta version will be released soon.
+If you are interested in joining the beta program, send an email to testeranto.dev@gmail.com. 🚧

 ## quick links

-- an example of the reports generated: [adamwong246.github.io/testeranto/testeranto](https://adamwong246.github.io/testeranto/testeranto/index.html)
+- an example of the reports generated: [adamwong246.github.io/testeranto/testeranto](/testeranto/projects.html)
 - demo of me using testeranto to fix a bug: [youtube](https://www.youtube.com/embed/WvU5xMqGi6Q)
 - a starter testeranto project: [testeranto-starter](https://github.com/adamwong246/testeranto-starter)